cesar-prog/C/homework/finalproject/README.md

 3 - Check it (Shows you a link to buy the book)

 4 - Go back /*this would be to go to the previous page*/
+## Autoevaluation
+Complexity 2 - Assigning values and actions to the variables got me more tima than i've thought.
+Functionality 3- It works at all.
+Code 2 - I could cleant it more.
+Storage 0 - Jeje
+Documentation 3 - I have all, the video and the repo have all.

 ## References
 Ritchie, D. M. (1988).
 C Programming Language, 2nd Edition (2nd ed.).
 Pearson.
 (19/05/2021). http://cslabcms.nju.edu.cn/problem_solving/images/c/cc/The_C_Programming_Language_%282nd_Edition_Ritchie_Kernighan%29.pdf